-In cooperation with other regional NGOs, IMADR AC has developed South Asian Safe Migration Policies and manuals for the care and protection of victims of human trafficking, and made educational materials in regard to the migration.
-It has also called for the creation of mechanism to monitor the full implementation of the SAARC (South Asian Association for Regional Cooperation) Convention on Preventing and Combating Trafficking in Women and Children for Prostitution
+In cooperation with other regional NGOs, IMADR-AC has developed South Asian Safe Migration Policies and manuals for the care and protection of trafficked victims, and made educational materials in regard to the migration.
+It has also called for the creation of mechanism to monitor the full implementation of the SAARC (South Asian Association for Regional Cooperation) Convention on Preventing and Combating Trafficking in Women and Children for Prostitution_

-IMADR JC has joined the Japan Network Against Trafficking in Persons since its formation.
-JNATIP.
-Every year, JNATIP together with IMADR-JC organizes a meeting with the Japanese Government to exchange ideas and information about the policies and programs in regard to trafficking problem in Japan.
-Among others, it has urged the government to be more responsible for the elimination and solution of the issue of trafficking in Japan by, for instances, creating a hotline service in multiple languages, expanding conditions to recognize trafficking victims, and creating a specialized service desk to address the problem.
+IMADR (former IMADR Japan Committee) has been a member of the Japan Network Against Trafficking in Persons (JNATIP) since its formation.
+JNATIP, together with IMADR-JC, regularly organizes a meeting with the Japanese Government to exchange ideas and information about the policies and programs to combat trafficking in Japan.
+Among others, it has urged the government to take concrete and effective steps to tackle human trafficking such as creating a hotline service in multiple languages, broadening conditions to recognize trafficked victims and creating a specialized desk to address the problem.

-Nigeria is a source country for women and children who are trafficked to Europe for purposes of sexual exploitation, domestic work, and child labor.
-Nigerian women comprise a large percentage of the African victims of trafficking in Europe.
-Millions of Nigerian children who become victims of internal and external trafficking for domestic work continue unabated and unaddressed.
+Nigeria is a source country for women and children who are trafficked to Europe for the purposes of sexual exploitation, domestic work and child labor.
+Nigerian women comprise a large percentage of the African victims trafficked to Europe.
+Millions of Nigerian children who become victims of both internal and external trafficking for domestic work continue unaddressed.

-WOCON has made it its mission to cater for the welfare of women and children who fall victim every year to violence and to human trafficking.
-One of the most effective tools against gender violence is prevention and sensitization on the issue and we do this through the use of workshops, media and various other public awareness initiatives.
+WOCON’s mission is to cater for the welfare of women and children who are victims of violence and human trafficking.
+We believe that prevention and awareness-raising are the few of the most effective tools against gender-based violence.
+We conduct these tools through the use of workshops, media and various other public awareness initiatives.